 - Focus is on Time to market, Innovation, Scale, differentiation

-- Strategies – refactor, develop for cloud, replace?
+- Strategies – refactor, develop for the cloud, replace?

 Refactoring apps is the most costly, least value add route to taking advantage of cloud services.
 When refactoring, there is a migration cost bubble – it costs a lot more in the short term before benefit realization is achieved.
 Doing a lift & shift with VMware cloud on AWS to achieve proximity to other cloud-based apps can flatten the migration cost bubble compared to refactoring by: